CityOfPhiladelphia/phila-vue-datafetch/README.md

 ## Release Notes

+### 2.2.2 - 10-28-2021

+* undoes fix of weird bug with shape searching a single building after exporting a csv
+* documents reason for leaving the bug in place in the comments

 ### 2.2.1 - 10-28-2021

 * fixes weird bug with shape searching a single building after exporting a csv